Benedictine Hall (Shawnee, Oklahoma): 2011 Oklahoma earthquake

 Benedictine Hall was damaged by the 2011 Oklahoma earthquake.
 One turret collapsed immediately following the quake.
 In the days that followed the earthquake, one of the turrets had to be pushed down, and the other two were removed brick by brick.

 More than 3,400 donors from around the world contributed roughly $2.5 million to help the school reconstruct the turrets.

 Timberlake Construction and Advanced Masonry, both of Oklahoma City, were charged with the task of rebuilding the turrets – this time with steel "bones" that could withstand an earthquake.

 The decorative aspects of the towers were faithfully recreated.
 The brick was matched to the rest of the building, and the grotesques and shields that were part of the original gothic architecture were molded in the exact image of their predecessors.
 The new turrets were officially blessed during Homecoming on November 9, 2013.

 Sale of the building

-In December of 2018 the sale to Hobby Lobby of the Shawnee campus of St. Gregory's University, including Benedictine Hall, was approved by the bankruptcy court.
+In December 2018 the sale to Hobby Lobby of the Shawnee campus of St. Gregory's University, including Benedictine Hall, was approved by the bankruptcy court.
 The campus was leased to Oklahoma Baptist University, a private Christian liberal arts university in Shawnee.
-In May of 2019, OBU renamed the tract as the OBU Green Campus, both in honor of the Green family, owners of Hobby Lobby, and because the color green is one of OBU’s official university colors.
-In December of 2019, Hobby Lobby and the Green family donated the campus to OBU.
+In May 2019, OBU renamed the tract as the OBU Green Campus, both in honor of the Green family, owners of Hobby Lobby, and because the color green is one of OBU's official university colors.
+In December 2019, Hobby Lobby and the Green family donated the campus to OBU.

 Historic listing

-As part of the former St. Gregory’s Abbey and College, Benedictine Hall is on the National Register of Historic Places listings in Pottawatomie County, Oklahoma.
+As part of the former St. Gregory's Abbey and College, Benedictine Hall is on the National Register of Historic Places listings in Pottawatomie County, Oklahoma.